Elvis10ten/notes/src/2025-1a-intro-algorithm.md

 To analyze algorithms, we need a model of the machine that it runs on, including the resources of that machine and a way to express their costs.

-A common model is the **random-access machine (RAM)**, which is a one-processor machine with the following properties:
+A common model is the <bmark>random-access machine (RAM)</bmark>, which is a one-processor machine with the following properties:
 * Instructions execute one after the other.
 * Each primitive instruction takes a constant amount of time.
 * Primitive instructions include: